Charlie-Hill/Financial-Models/readme.md

 # *NOT FINANCIAL ADVICE - These models are compiled for personal educational & experimental use.
-GitHub is simply used as a backup & historical record for education.
+These are hosted on GitHub primarily for off-site backup purposes.
 Do not base any financial decisions on these models*

-Note: Some models are more 'complete' than others & some more up to date than others
+Note: Some models are more 'complete' than others & some more up to date than others.
+There is also the possibility that some numbers or data could be incorrect.

 ## Overview Files